Ever been to a spice bazaar? Check out these colourful rows of spices at the spice bazaar in Istanbul

 Spice Bazaar (Egyptian Market)

 Turkish sweets and dried fruits were certainly mouth-watering, you could practically be full by having a taste of each fruit and sweet.
 That was one good thing about these stalls as they allow you to try as many items as you want before purchasing a KG amount.

 I have to say the experience in Spice Bazaar is a must and definitely one of the top places to visit along with the Grand Bazaar for shopping.

 When it was time for calls to prayer, it was time to pray.
-As with this newly built and ongoing construction work at the mosque next to Spice Bazaar was one stunning architecture.
+As with this newly stunningly built mosque, there was ongoing construction work to Spice Bazaar.
 This had such a nice view to capture on camera, as I loved the colourful flowers surrounding it which I couldn’t get enough of capturing the perfect shot.

 Thanks for reading my second-day visit to Istanbul blog post.
 I hope you all have benefited, I shall be uploading the next part when I manage to squeeze in some time to post.

 Feel free to leave your comment below what you think of Istanbul and what you would like to see more in my blog post.